Governance & Risk

 Remuneration of Directors

-Following an extensive exercise in this regard, the Board in November 2015, approved a revised basis on which the Group Executive Directors' incentives, both short and long-term, would be determined.
+The Board in November 2015, approved a revised basis on which the Group Executive Directors' incentives, both short and long-term, would be determined.
 Both the Group Remuneration Committee (Group Remco) and the Board believes this updated method to be more appropriate to the Peregrine Group's activities and operations, and will more clearly demonstrate the linkage between performance and rewarding Group Executives fairly.

 The Company Secretary, Peregrine Management Services (Pty) Limited, is responsible for ensuring that Board procedures are in compliance with relevant regulation and legislation and that full compliance is adhered to.